iamgabeortiz/analytic_templates/project_templates/r/README.md

 - sql
 - tests

+### ~

+This is the root folder of your project (same place this file lives).
+Includes most of your projcet specific files.

+_Files_

+-

 ### data

-Contains data extracts AND the R syntax needed to import the data into R and perform any preprocessing / cleanup as required.

- - import.R
+Contains data used in the analysis.
+Data extracts should be dated as appropriate.

+_Files_

- - preprocess.R
+-

 ### graphics

 Contains any graphics that have been generated as part of this project.

+_Files_

 -

 ### lib

 Contains project specific function files.

-One function per file.
+_Files_

 -

 ### reports

-Contains any reports that have been generated as part of this project.
+Contains all generated reports.

+_Files_

 -

 ### sql

-Contains any project specific SQL written for this project.
-SQL files should contain one query / views / stored procedure per file.
-If the file creates a database object, prepent the schema name in the file name.
-If the query is meant to be run directly from R, prepent the file name with a lower case q.
+Contains project specific SQL queries.

+_Files_

 -

 ### tests

-Contains all project specific QA tests, for both R and SQL that have been written.
+Contains unit tests.

+_Files_

 -